rootedbox/nullz/README.md

-# Nullz a Null Object pattern gem.
+# Nullz :crystal_ball:
-Nullz is a null object pattern gem to safely wrap nils in a do nothing null objects.

 [![Build Status](https://travis-ci.org/rootedbox/nullz.svg?branch=master)](https://travis-ci.org/rootedbox/nullz)
 [![Code Climate](https://codeclimate.com/github/codeclimate/codeclimate/badges/gpa.svg)](https://codeclimate.com/github/rootedbox/nullz)
 [![Gem Version](https://badge.fury.io/rb/nullz.svg)](https://badge.fury.io/rb/nullz)

+A Ruby gem for elegantly handling `nil` values using the Null Object pattern.

-## Usage
+## Introduction :book:

+`Nullz` provides a robust way to deal with `nil` values in Ruby.
+Instead of scattering `nil` checks throughout your code, `Nullz` allows you to handle these cases more gracefully with the `NullObject` pattern.
+This makes your code cleaner, more readable, and less prone to errors.

-## Installation
+## Installation :wrench:

 Add this line to your application's Gemfile: